Skip to Content

 Throaty Song

 You’ll recognize the American Robin’s throaty song as a cheerful herald of spring.
 Its melodic warble varies by location, often echoing at dawn and dusk.
-Listen closely, and you might distinguish it from other songbirds like the Northern Mockingbird or Song Sparrow.
+Listen closely, and you might distinguish it from other songbirds like the Northern Mockingbird Song or Song Sparrow.

 Here’s how to appreciate the Robin’s serenade: